MohitRana2001/Realtime_Converation_Agent/README.md

    Open `exotel_client.html` in your browser (Chrome/Edge recommended)

 3. **Start conversation**
-   - Click "Connect" to connect to the server
-   - Click "Start Conversation" to begin
+   - Click "🎙️ Start Conversation" - this automatically connects and starts listening
    - Speak naturally - Gemini uses automatic turn detection
-   - Listen to AI responses through your speakers
+   - **You can interrupt the AI** - just start speaking anytime to stop current response
+   - Click "🛑 Stop Conversation" to end the session

 ## How It Works